 Throughout the subsequent medieval period, Jews experienced both golden ages of acceptance and dark times of persecution.

-The destruction of the Second Temple in AD 70 by Roman forces marked a pivotal turning point for the Jewish people.
+The destruction of the Second Temple in AD 70 by Roman forces was a dramatic turning point for the Jewish people.

 With the heart of their religious and cultural life in ruins, many Jews found themselves displaced from their ancestral homeland.